Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-03-02-importance-of-deep-thinking.md

 Time Management: Asynchronous communication can be time-consuming, particularly when team members are not available at the same time.
 It is essential to establish clear guidelines for response times and to ensure that team members are managing their time effectively to prevent delays.

 Inadequate Infrastructure: Asynchronous communication relies on effective technology and infrastructure.
 If the tools and systems used by the team are outdated or insufficient, it can impact the effectiveness of communication and the quality of work produced.

+Competing Priorities: Processes will need to accommodate competing responsibilities and urgent deadlines.
+Therefore, it's important to be flexible and adjust deep work periods to incorporate those needs.
+Leaders should also lead by example, disconnecting from synchronous communication channels during deep work periods to demonstrate the importance of these periods.

 🔎 Summary